The first publicly accessible park in Wales, Sophia Gardens, Cardiff

 By the early 20th century residents from the adjoining neighbourhoods of Riverside, Canton and Pontcanna used the recreation field at Sophia Gardens for cricket, rugby and football.
 In 1905, Riverside Football Club – which had begun life as a cricket team – decided to change their name to Cardiff City FC, although it was some time before the Football Association of Wales accepted the new name.
 It was here that Cardiff City played their first recorded match, in 1906, against Barry West End.

-Since 1967 it has been the home ground of Glamorgan County Cricket Club.
+Since 1967 Sophia Gardens has been the home ground of Glamorgan County Cricket Club.

 Need help to find Sophia Gardens?
 Click here for a map